pwrignall/tools-and-resources/README.md

 - [Building Modern Data Teams](https://amplifypartners.com/moderndatateamshub/) - Collection of resources and articles on building data teams
 - [Cartoblography](https://cartoblography.com/) - Kenneth Field's blog to share musings on matters of mapping, his own work, and focus a spotlight on maps that interest him
 - [Chartable](https://blog.datawrapper.de/) - Chartable is a blog written by a bunch of people who work on Datawrapper
+- [Data Viz Project](https://datavizproject.com/) - Collection of data visualizations to get inspired and find the right type
 - [DataRemixed](https://dataremixed.com/) - A blog dedicated to exploring data and sharing insights in an engaging way
+- [Dataviz Inspiration](https://www.dataviz-inspiration.com/) - Dataviz-inspiration.com aims at being the biggest list of chart examples available on the web
+- [Datawrapper River](https://app.datawrapper.de/river/) - A place to exchange relevant data, charts and maps
+- [Datylon](https://insights.datylon.com/stories) - Discover a wide variety of charts for reports, data stories, presentation slides and get a taste of what Datylon can do for you
+- [Flourish examples](https://flourish.studio/examples/) - Some examples of what can be created with Flourish
 - [The Functional Art](http://www.thefunctionalart.com/) - An Introduction to Information Graphics and Visualization
 - [Our World in Data](https://ourworldindata.org/) - A publication to see the large global problems and the powerful changes that reshape our world
 - [Policy Viz](https://policyviz.com/) - Learn Data Visualization & Better Presentation